JimmyKuangg/build-a-burger/README.md

 * Wednesday - Styling the page and making sure everything looks pretty.

 * Thursday Morning - Work out any remaining problems and push to Github.

+## Roadmap for the Future
+* Fix up code to be more DRY

+* Change images of everything to a different less MS-Paint heavy style

+* Add more ingredients to be able to click and stack onto the burgers

+* Have tickets come in and order a specific burger